skip to content

 Fieldwork

-The Bororo of Central Brazil are the only contemporary Amerindian people to maintain double burial practices as part of their mortuary ceremonies.
-The ritual cycle that accompanies these practices is a three-month-long spectacle of movement, sound, and colour that mobilises various modes of relation among the living and between the living and the dead.
-It is precisely these relationships and how they are revealed through songs, ornaments, and food offerings that form the main subject of my PhD field research.
+The mortuary ceremonies performed by the Bororo, an indigenous people living in Central Brazil, employ a complex interplay of senses to evoke the memory of the dead.
+The three-month-long spectacle of movement, sound, and colour that comprises the ritual cycle mobilises various modes of relation among the living and between the living and the dead.
+It is precisely these relationships and how they are enacted through singing, ornamentation, food offerings and ritual wailing that form the main subject of my PhD research.
 Each photo presented here was taken during a different phase of the Bororo mortuary cycle and intends to display the centrality of body ornamentation in dealings with the aroe, the Bororo term for ‘dead souls’.
-While the first photo shows one of the dances performed while the deceased’s body was buried in the centre of the circular village, the second photo was taken on the day the body was exhumed and the bones dyed red and covered with feathers.
+The first photo shows one of the dances performed while the deceased’s body is still buried in the centre of the circular village.
+The second photo was taken on the day the body was exhumed and prepared for secondary burial – by having the bones washed and covered with red dye and feathers.
 The woman in this photo danced with the mortuary basket moments before it housed the ornamented bones.
-Finally, the third image shows the final act of the Bororo mortuary complex: the retribution for the killer of a large predator, the avenger of the dead.
+Finally, the third image shows the final act of the Bororo mortuary cycle: the retribution for the killer of a large predator, the avenger of the dead.

 Making the souls dance